 And a couple woodpeckers.
 I’m not very knowledgeable about birds so I did google them before writing this post.
 From what I can understand, I have both a Hairy and a Downy woodpecker.
 They do look so very similar but the downy one has no red on its head.

 There were also the usual chickadees (sorry, forgot to take their pic), since all these feeders attract them, as well.
 I continued along the path, walking behind a couple.
 A couple who knew their birds.
 They, Carl and Nancy, told me they had had to leave their camera at home as they had forgotten to charge the battery.
 A bummer of a day to do so as the birds were numerous.
-While they could not photography, they were more than happy to point.
+While they could not photograph, they were more than happy to point.
 “Oh look at that fat robin.
 He definitely does not look hungry…”

 Oh!
 A waxwing!
 Right there!
 Look at his mask, isn’t he beautiful?
 Of course, they were giving me the names in French and I was so busy trying to point my camera where they pointed that I heard a whole lotta nuthin’.
 I had trouble seeing and basically hoped that something would land in my memory card.
 Surprisingly, they did.
 Google images search has helped me out.
 I’m thinking this is a Cedar Waxwing.
 I seem to remember hearing Jaseur de Bohême.
 Of course, I could be wrong.

 There were so many starlings in the trees.
 These guys I could see really well!